Encyclopedia Magneticum: Scaling Relations from Cosmic Dawn to Present Day: Scaling Relations Through Cosmic Time III: Global Scaling Relations

 The amount, distribution and relative abundances of chemical elements in the hot atmosphere of cosmic structures is a key tracer of the interaction between stars and gas via chemical and energetic feedback processes.
 Interestingly, the global level of gas chemical enrichment from groups to clusters of galaxies is found to vary little in time, for $z\lesssim 2$, and with halo mass~\cite[][]{mernier:2018,biffi:2018,gastaldello:2021}, in contrast with other global properties such as temperature or luminosity.
 Fig.~\ref{fig:zfe-mass} shows results on the gas chemical enrichment in \magpath{} halos from galaxy to cluster scales.
 Specifically, we investigate the global mass-weighted iron abundance $Z_\mathrm{Fe,mw}$ of the diffuse non-star-forming gas within $R_\mathrm{500c}$ as a function of halo total mass, $M_\mathrm{500c}$, for halos in the \Bthr, \Btbhr and \Bfuhr runs of the \magpath{} simulations.
 Abundances are normalized to the reference solar iron abundance by~\cite{asplund:2009}, $Z_\mathrm{Fe,\odot}^\mathrm{A09}$.
 The four panels refer to the redshifts $z=4,2,1, \mathrm{and}~0$, from left to right, respectively.

-Consistently with previous studies~\cite[e.g.][]{dolag:2017,biffi:2018}, we find that the \magpath{} halos present a very shallow dependency of the gas iron abundance on the total mass of the halo, and negligible variation in the average value for $z<2$.
-Recently, radial profiles of gas iron abundance have been measured out to large cluster-centric distances for an increasing number of systems from X-ray observations of the diffuse emission of the ICM in the low- and intermediate-redshift Universe~\cite[][]{urban:2017,liu:2020}.
+Consistently with previous studies~\cite[e.g.][]{dolag:2017,2017MNRAS.468..531B,biffi:2018}, we find that the \magpath{} halos present a very shallow dependency of the gas iron abundance on the total mass of the halo, and negligible variation in the average value for $z<2$.
+As extensively discussed in \citet{2017MNRAS.468..531B} this is due to the AGN feedback, which expels the gas of galaxies already at high redshift (e.g. $z>2$) before the as is accreted onto the galaxy cluster in the outskirts, leading to a very homogeneous and constant gas metallically in a large fraction of the cluster volume, especially outside the core Recently, radial profiles of gas iron abundance have been measured out to large cluster-centric distances for an increasing number of systems from X-ray observations of the diffuse emission of the ICM in the low- and intermediate-redshift Universe~\cite[][]{urban:2017,liu:2020}.
 This allowed to probe larger and larger regions of clusters, confirming an essentially homogeneous enrichment level across different systems with variations mostly confined to the innermost regions~\cite[see review by][]{mernier:2018}.
 At $z=0$, predictions from the \magpath{} halos show very good agreement with findings by \cite{ghizzardi:2021}, for the X-COP sample, and by \cite{renzini:2014}, both probing the highest mass end at $z<0.1$.
 Data from \cite{mcdonald:2016} for a large sample of mass-selected clusters in the redshift range $0<z<1.5$, observed with the Chandra, XMM-Newton and Suzaku X-ray telescopes, indicate as well an average value of $<Z/Z_\mathrm{Fe,\odot}^\mathrm{A09}> = 0.23 \pm 0.01$ at $z=0.6$ (marked by the shaded area in Fig.~\ref{fig:zfe-mass}).
 Compared to our simulated abundances in halos of similar mass, this is slightly lower both at $z=0$ and $z=1$.